purpleidea/mgmt/docs/quick-start-guide.md

 project directory, run a `vagrant up`, and then a `vagrant status`.
 From there, you can `vagrant ssh` into the `mgmt` machine.
 The MOTD will explain the rest.

+## Using Docker

+Alternatively, you can check [docker-guide](docs/docker-guide.md) in order to develop or deploy using docker

 ## Information about dependencies

 Software projects have a few different kinds of dependencies.
 There are _build_